About the Environment

 The industrial revolution marks the advent of automation.
 Since then everything in our daily lives has become more and more reliant on machines & technology powered, in the main, by fossil fuels.
 Many of us cannot imagine living in a world without power.

 Our jobs are now so specialised & technology reliant that many of us have lost some of the basic survival skills, such as, how to grow our own food, farm animals, build shelters, make clothes, and possibly even how to make a fire and cook.

 Would you and your family know how to survive if your power supply was cut off tomorrow?

 Oil reserves are running low and may run out in less than 40 years.
 Shortages are already being seen!

 Prior to the industrial revolution atmospheric CO2 was 280 ppm (parts per million) and it had been so for some time (around 1,000 years).

-Current levels of CO2 in the atmosphere are 380 ppm: an increase of over 30% over a very short time span.
+Current levels of CO2 in the atmosphere are now over 380 ppm: an increase of over 30% over a very short time span.